12 Vital Email Engagement Metrics To Track ROI

 What To Do About It

 Better email segmentation will ensure you’re sending topics that interest the subscriber.
-Look at your email frequency to see if there’s a correlation between unsubscribe rate and email frequency.
+Look at the email frequency to see if there’s a correlation between unsubscribe rate and email frequency.

 Email Engagement Metric